rawi123/monfense-client/README.md

 ### Auth:

-adds the user object in addition to the token to request.body if the client sent a valid json web token.<br />
+adds the user object in addition to the token to request.user,request.token if the client sent a valid json web token.<br />